Sprint settles U.S. class-action lawsuit for $131 million

 Shares of Sprint were down 1.1 percent at $4.70 in afternoon trading.
 Its market value was about $18.8 billion at Monday’s close.

 The company has in recent months offered discounts to entice prospective subscribers to switch carriers.
-Its rivals include AT&T Corp (T.N) and Verizon Communications Inc (VZ.N).
+Its rivals include AT&T Corp and Verizon Communications Inc.

 The case is Bennett et al v.
 Sprint Nextel Corp et al, U.S. District Court, District of Kansas, No. 09-02122.